-1 Choose any courses at the 100-level to complete unrestricted electives, although you may need to use these credits to take courses that prepare you for your programs or begin work on completing a minor.
-Central Connecticut State University will require that you complete a minor be earning at least 18 credits in one area outside your major field; you must complete a least 9 of those minor credits at Central.
-You can also complete other General Education requirements for CCSU, SCSU, WCSU, and COSC - but not ECSU.
+1 Choose any courses at the 100-level to complete unrestricted electives, although you may need to use these credits to take courses that prepare you for required courses in the degree program.
+You should also consider using unrestricted electives to meet foreign language requirements for your programs or to begin work on completing a minor.
+Central Connecticut State University will require that you complete a minor be earning at least 18 credits in one area outside your major field.
+You can also complete other General Education requirements for CCSU, SCSU, WCSU, and COSC; and one additional General Education requirement for ECSU.
 You are encouraged to meet with your advisor to determine which courses to select.